willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 * $\tau_{\text{underlay}} = \tau + L + 1$: The attention map indicates the salient
   regions over the last $L + 1$ frames.

-We take a short clip of the break in a billiards game and show how the choice of underlying frame affects the interpretability of the output in [@fig:attention-map-underlay-choice].
-We highlight two batches of frames with pink and green dotted borders respectively from which the first and sixth attention map are created.
-The generated attention map is relevant to all 11 frames from which the network input was derived[^temporal-batch-size], so we have a choice between the 11 frames to use as an underlay for the attention map.
+We visually assess which frame to use (out of the 11 frames used to calculate the optical flow in the sliding window[^temporal-batch-size]) to overlap the temporal attention map onto.
+We take a short clip of the break in a billiards game and show how the choice of the frame to underlay the attention map affects the interpretability of the output in [@fig:attention-map-underlay-choice].
+The figure shows attention maps from six sliding windows, highlighting the first of the six sliding windows in dotted pink border and the last in dotted green border.
+We assess three different choices of the underlaying frame, particularly the first frame in the batch ($t = 0$) at the top row, the middle frame in the batch ($t = 5$) at the middle row, and the last frame ($t = 10$) at the bottom.
-We show the *same* attention map sequence with three different underlay choices, using the spatial frame at a specified offset $t$ from the index of the first frame in the batch for $t \in \{0, 5, 10\}$ (the first, middle and last frames of the batch).
-When $t = 0$, the attention map sequence shows the path that balls will take as the underlying frames are lagging behind by 11 frames.
+The figure shows that overlays on both ($t = 0$) and ($t = 5$) highlight the future trajectory of the ball rather than where the action is taking place.
-Similarly when $t = 5$, the attention map highlights the future trajectories of the balls but with less of a lag.
-Finally, when $t = 10$ the frame underlays represent the latest frame in the input batch and the attention map highlights past path of the ball with no indication of future trajectories.
-We find the choice of $t = 10$ the most easily interpretable as one has seen the motion in the clip before the attention map highlights salient parts of the motion.
+However, underlaying the attention map on the last frame ($t = 10$) is the most easily interpretable as the attention map localises the past and current path of the ball, rather than the future motion.
+From this and other examples, we conclude that using the last frame in the batch, namely $t = 10$, better highlights salient parts of the motion and offers the best visualisation of temporal attention maps.
+We use this choice in all overlays in this thesis.

 [^temporal-batch-size]: The temporal network has a batch size of $L$ formed from optical flow frames each of which is derived from a pair of consecutive